tcheukueppoo/maat/docs/gc.md

 A gc run for a maatine processes its worklist before processing its share worklist.
-There is no garantee that the shared gray object is reachable to the maatine that owns it, if it is reachable, it'll eventually be blackened before the share worklist is even processed which is why every black object in the shared worklist will be ignored.
+There is no garantee that the shared gray object is reachable to the maatine that owns it, if it is reachable, it'll eventually be blackened before the share worklist is even processed which is why all black objects in the share worklist are not processed.

+#### Sweeping the LSO of each Maatine

 #### The Mutator